Touqianzhuang metro station: Station overview

 This three-level, underground station has an island platform and two side platforms.
 It is located beneath the intersection of Zhongzheng Rd. and Siyuan Rd.
 It was scheduled to open in March 2012 along with most of the Xinzhuang Line, but opened earlier for service on 5 January 2012.

-It is a transfer station with the Circular line, which has 2 elevated platforms.
+It is a transfer station with the Circular line, which has two elevated platforms.
 It opened on 31 January 2020.

 Construction

 Excavation depth for this station is 24.53 to 25.13 m.
 It is 170.85 m in length and 17.85 m wide.
 The platform is 141 m meters long.
 It has six entrances, one accessibility elevator, and two vent shafts.
 Two of the entrances are connected with an existing pedestrian underpass.

-The station is constructed under the existing Siyuan Road pedestrian passage.
-In addition, the location of the station includes many utility pipelines that could not be relocated.
+The station was constructed under the existing Siyuan Road pedestrian passage.
+The location of the station includes many utility pipelines that could not be relocated.
 Thus, due to the limited construction area, the station was not constructed using the cut-and-cover method employed in other stations.
 Instead, construction used the pipe jacking method from sidewalks, outer lanes of roads, and the spaces between Dahan Bridge piers.